Ghreatness-Laboratory/lost-found_bellsuniversity/README.md

 ---

 ### **Admin Features**
-- **Login Page**:
+- **Login Page**: Admins authenticate their accounts using a secure username and password.
-  Admins can log in using their credentials.
+- **Home Page**: An admin-specific view with additional management functionalities.

-- **Report Page**:
+- **Reports Page**:
-  - View all submitted reports with statuses (e.g., Pending, Seen, Returned).
-  - Manage reports efficiently.
+    - Contains a table displaying a list of all reports.
+    - Admins can:
+        - **Edit a Report**: Update the details of a report directly from the table.
+        - **Delete a Report**: Remove a report from the list when it is no longer relevant.
 - **Make a Report Page**:
-  - Submit a report for a lost or found item.
+    - Provides a form for admins to create reports of lost or found items.
-  - View an admin's history of reports with the ability to delete individual records.
+    - Key features of the form:

-- **Form Input for Reports**
+        - **Preview**: Displays a live preview of the report as details are entered.
+        - **Submit**: Submits the report and resets the form.
+        - **Cancel**: Clears the form and reverts the preview to its default state.

 ---